xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 declarations,  as  long  as  you  still  don't  try to  refer  to something  before  it's  declared.
-Although  it  may  be  more aesthetically pleasing to declare all the global variables at the top of the  program,  it  certainly  doesn't do any HARM to allow them to be sprinkled around.
-In  fact,  it may do some GOOD, in the  sense  that it gives you the  opportunity  to  do  a  little rudimentary  information  hiding.
+Although  it  may  be  more aesthetically pleasing to declare all the global variables at the top of the  program,  it  certainly  doesn't do any _harm_ to allow them to be sprinkled around.
+In  fact,  it may do some _good_, in the  sense  that it gives you the  opportunity  to  do  a  little rudimentary  information  hiding.
 Variables  that  should  be accessed only by the main program, for example,  can  be declared